 If your product or service is very targeted - for example, if you are only aiming at young, wealthy women - then you need to tap into the right network.
 If you are going for a niche, it's good to get a friendship group together.
 Find someone who fits the profile of your ideal customer and ask them to bring along a group of like-minded friends.

 In a group it's more important that people can express what they feel, so you want a free-flowing conversation, not a rigid structure.
 It's worth doing two or more sessions to get a spread of opinion.
-You could offer the participants a few bottles of wine as a thank you.
+You could offer the participants some sort of incentive such as a voucher or low-value gift as a thank you.

 If 27% love it, you need to find out who they are, work out their profile, find out where they are and target them.
-A simple survey can be done on the phone, on paper or on your website to give you these kinds of numbers.
+A simple survey can be done online, on the phone or on paper to give you these kinds of numbers.

 It's important to think long and hard about your question.
 If you get it wrong, you will have wasted time and money.